An extended generalized Pareto regression model for count data: Avalanche data example

-The \textit{Enquête Permanente sur les Avalanches} (EPA) collected avalanche data from the French Alps, which has monitored about 3900 paths since the early 20th century \citep[see][]{mougin1922avalanches,evin2021extreme}.
-Quantitative (run out elevations, deposit volumes, etc.) and qualitative (flow regime, snow quality, etc.) information is collected for each event.
-It varies in quality from time to time depending on the local observers (mostly forestry rangers).
-Natural avalanche activity is also uncertain because records tend to record paths visible from valleys, so high elevation activity may be underestimated.
+Let us return to the example introduced with Figure \ref{Fig:motive}.
+The data comes from the \textit{Enquête Permanente sur les Avalanches}.
+This survey collects avalanche data from the French Alps and has monitored about 3900 routes by local observers since the beginning of the 20th century \citep[see][]{mougin1922avalanches,evin2021extreme}.
+Quantitative (run-out elevations, deposit volumes, etc.) and qualitative (flow regime, snow quality, etc.) information is collected for each event.

-We consider the dataset in \citet{dkengne2016limiting} and in particular the three day moving sum of daily number of avalanche events recorded from February 1982 to April 2021.
-Environmental covariates (see Table {\ref{COVARIATES_INFO}}) has been downloaded from \href{https://power.larc.nasa.gov/data-access-viewer/}{https://power.larc.nasa.gov/data-access-viewer/} by specifying latitude and longitude information.
-Then, the moving median of the previous three days was considered for each of them.
+\answer{Report quality of avalanches observed by local observers varies over time and space.
+For example, an avalanche event may be recorded a few days after it occurs, and the estimated day of the event by the observer may be approximate.
+It is too restrictive to select only the events for which the day is known, as too many events would be lost.
+However, if the avalanche occurred several days before the observation, including the observation could lead to biased analysis, such as an inaccurate count of avalanches for that day and difficulty in linking the event to snow and meteorological conditions \citep{evin2021extreme}.
+Therefore, we only consider avalanche events that occurred \answerr{within three days before} of their observation.}

+Natural avalanche activity is also uncertain because records tend to record paths visible from valleys, so the high-elevation activity may be underestimated.
+Avalanches are usually caused by severe storms that bring high snowfalls coupled with snow drifting, but substantial variations of environmental covariates causing snow melt and/or fluctuations of the freezing point can also be involved.
+For instance, precipitation amounts, air temperatures during storms, and prior snow stratigraphy influence avalanche types and frequency.
+Although overall avalanche frequency is likely to decrease globally \citep{strapazzon2021effects}, more extreme environmental conditions during winter storms can cause more intensive avalanche events.
+For instance, a shallow snow-pack and warmer temperatures have become increasingly influential in the Alps.
+Since extreme events have potentially terrible consequences, it is crucial to anticipate future avalanche activity in the short-term and long-term management, possibly relating this activity to environmental variables.

+\answer{ In our example the total number of avalanches in the Haute Maurienne massif was considered within a three-day observation window between January 1982 and April 2021.
+Only days between October 15th and May 15th were included.
+A total of 2839 observations were made during this period \citet{dkengne2016limiting}.}

+The related environmental variables are maximum wind speed (WS) at 10 meters in m/s, relative humidity (RH) at 2 meters in percentage, precipitation (PREC) in mm per day, maximum (MxT) and minimum (MnT) temperatures at 2 meters in $^o$C. Environmental covariates have been downloaded from \href{https://power.larc.nasa.gov/data-access-viewer/}{https://power.larc.nasa.gov/data-access-viewer/} by specifying latitude and longitude information. \answer{Three-day summaries are calculated by averaging RH and PREC and taking the maximum for MxT and WS and the minimum for MnT.}